essamatefelsherif/Leaflet.themeControls/README.md

 # Leaflet.themeControls

-A set of **themeControls** that extend the Leaflet native controls, and other additional controls, in order to modify the on-screen shape of the control as defined by the associated css and image files provided.
+A set of **themeControls** that extend Leaflet native controls, and other additional controls, in order to modify the on-screen shape of the control as defined by the underlying css and image files provided.

-The **themeControls** will be most useful in providing your web page the cultural touch of the location.
+The use of **themeControls** will enhance the user interface of your web map by providing theme or cultural related icons.

 ## Demo

+1. [demo_1](https://career.essamonline.net) demonstrates the use of **themeControls** to provide a user interface related to *Ancient Egypt*.
+2. [demo_2](https://career.essamonline.net) demonstrates the use of **themeControls** to provide a user interface related to the *Alexandria City of Egypt*.

 ## Control Class Hierarchy